ChawinTan/Notes/SVG/README.md

 ### T

 Shortcut for extending Q. Takes in only one argument, (x, y) which is where the curve will end. the bezier curve is inferred from the previous curve.

+Bezier curves can be represented by B(t), where t can be used to construct intermediate points and point B(t) can be inferred as a result.